Vegan biscuits with coconut oil.

 - Place biscuit rounds on a parchment paper-lined baking sheet and bake at 425 degrees Fahrenheit for 10-15 minutes until lightly browned.

-- Let biscuits cool for 2-3 minutes, then serve with a drizzle of honey (optional).
+- Let biscuits cool for 2-3 minutes, then serve.

 Make sure your coconut oil is in its SOLID STATE for this recipe.
 If your kitchen is warm and your coconut oil is a little melted, stick it in the fridge for 15-20 minutes until it's solidified.You want the coconut oil to have a consistency similar to that of cold butter